brimdata/zed/docs/language/lateral-subqueries.md

 ```

 :::tip
-The parentheses disambiguate a lateral expression from a [lateral dataflow operator](operators/over.md).
+The parentheses disambiguate a lateral expression from a [lateral pipeline operator](operators/over.md).
 :::

 This form must always include a [lateral scope](#lateral-scope) as indicated by `<lateral>`.

 The lateral expression is evaluated by evaluating each `<expr>` and feeding
-the results as inputs to the `<lateral>` dataflow operators.
+the results as inputs to the `<lateral>` pipeline.
 Each time the
 lateral expression is evaluated, the lateral operators are run to completion,
 e.g.,
 ```mdtest-command